NeuroBio/DiscordBot/README.md

 Their `index.js` is analogus to my `start-bot.js`.
 However, I extracted out the code to assemble the commands into `commandLibrary.js`.
 I'm also working in es modules instead of commonJs.
 The big difference there is that their code relies on `require` to load modules while mine uses `import` statements.
 Finally, in lieu of comments, I extracted bits of logic into named functions that explain at a high level what they are doing.

 Our `deploy-commands.js` files are very similar.
 The same differences noted above are true here.
 Otherwise, my code is more strigent: it fails entirely if loading a command errors out instead of writing a warning.
 I also added logic to change what server(s) you are deploying to based on what script you are running.

+## Quality of life features
+### Supported
+- generates config templates on install (when they don't exist)
+- lint autofixes on save
+- change dev "environment" (server) with one json change
+- experimenting with jsDoc annotations on public functions

+### On Deck
+- unit testing